 - NAS shares a mailing list with SWNMA so we can inform NAS members about local info if you provide them with your email address

-- Join NAS ONLINE and be sure to specify SWNMA Chapter Q50
+When you join NAS ONLINE, please be sure to specify SWNMA Chapter Q50.

 Southwestern New Mexico Audubon (SWNMA), is the oldest Audubon chapter in New Mexico with a 50-year history of working to protect birds, wildlife and their habitats.
 We are an all-volunteer organization with members in Grant, Luna, Hidalgo and Catron counties.
 All of our activities are widely advertised, free, and open to the public.